MetalcoreLoli/Binary-Tree/README.md

     make rundb

 # Debug
-App must be buildi before you start debuging session.
+App must be built before you start debuging session.
 To debug you should use following statement:

     make debug